Wylhelm/qa-ai-super/user_guide.md

 # Test Scenario Generator - User Guide

 ## Introduction
 The Test Scenario Generator is an AI-powered web application designed to assist testers and QA professionals in creating comprehensive test scenarios.
-It analyzes documents (Word, PDF, text files, and images) to generate scenarios that adhere to the IEEE 829 standard.
+It analyzes documents (Word, PDF, text files, and images) to generate scenarios that adhere to the IEEE 829 standard, using a local Large Language Model (LLM) for AI capabilities.
 This guide will walk you through the main features and how to use the application effectively.

 ## Getting Started
+1. Ensure the application is running and accessible (typically at http://localhost:5000).
-1. Open your web browser and navigate to the Test Scenario Generator application URL.
+2. Open your web browser and navigate to the Test Scenario Generator application URL.
-2. You'll see the main interface with the CGI logo, input areas, buttons, and a scenario history section.
+3. You'll see the main interface with the CGI logo, input areas, buttons, and a scenario history section.

 ## Creating a New Scenario
 1. Click the "Create New Scenario" button at the top of the page.